Awards and prizes

 To apply for this prize clinical pharmacology trainees must:

-- select ASCEPT Clinical Pharmacology Trainee as the abstract theme and indicate trainee status from the drop-down boxes on the abstract submission page
+- select ASCEPT Clinical Pharmacology Trainee as the abstract theme and indicate trainee status

 The six highest ranked abstracts (the number may vary, dependent on the conference program) will be invited to make oral presentations which will be judged at the dedicated Clinical Pharmacology Trainee session on the basis of scientific merit, relevance to the discipline and quality of presentation.
 The remaining abstracts will be considered for poster presentation or oral presentations at other sessions at the discretion of the Scientific Advisory Committee.

 All ASCEPT financial student members who submit their abstract prior to the submission closing date will automatically be included in the poster program and hence in the running for the ASCEPT Neville Percy or ASCEPT Robert Whelan Prizes and any relevant Special Interest Group prizes.
 View details about submitting a poster and download the 2016 ASCEPT Poster Instructions.